Viva-Lambda/lambdascript/docs/notes.md

 ) ;; expands into (:$ f float(6))

 ```
-The merge operator has also ordered correspondent such as `@+4` which
-indicates that the merging should take place after the fourth expansion.

 LambdaScript provides a match operator for testing macro parameters against
 given patterns: